Skip to main content

 • <remote_name> — the connection name specified when configuring Rclone;

-When performing copy and synchronization operations, Rclone checks all objects by date and time of change or md5 sum.
+When performing copy and synchronization operations, Rclone checks all objects based on the date and time of modification or md5 sum.
 Objects that have been modified are transferred from the source directory to the destination directory.

 rclone copy <path> <remote_name>:<bucket_name>/<object_name>